wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 ## Structure

 The way a document is structured directs the flow of information.
-We read from left to right, top to bottom, for example.
-Let's think of a newspaper for a moment.
+We read from left to right, top to bottom.
+Think of a newspaper.
 We can easily identify the headline, subheadings, images, and can tell one story from another.
-This is because of how the newpaper page is structured.
+This is because of how the newspaper page is structured.
 Word documents work the same way.
-If you have ever written a paper, you can recall you had a structure including headings and subheadings and paragraphs.
+If you have ever written a paper, you can recall you had a structure including headings, subheadings and paragraphs.
 We do the same thing with our webpages.

-In this first week while covering HTML, we need to also be thinking of how structure is built into the code.
-An important part of web design is structure.
+In this first week while covering HTML, we need to keep in mind of how structure is built into the code.
+Structure is key.
 You would not just want to throw a bunch of text onto a page with no heading, no subheadings, no paragraphs...it would not be easy or pleasant to read.

 ###Semantic structure

 Before HTML5 came out, development of websites had little self-descriptive structure.
 The elements needed to be labeled with  an id to determine their semantic function within the page.
 Ex - `<div id="nav">...</div>`.

-This is how most of the sites where structured before semantic elements:
+The following code depicts HTML structure prior to HTML5:

 ```html
 <body>